 Mr. Christian Johansson (NODA Intelligent Systems) – Digitalisation in DHC

 Prof. Henrik Lund (Aalborg University) – Insights from the 4DH Research Centre

 Mr. Ben Laenen (VITO) – Geothermal DHC

-These diverse lectures were combined with guided site visits to real installations, such as the newly developed district heating network Nieuw-Zuid Antwerp, the highly advanced 4th generation network Mijnwater in Heerlen, or the first deep geothermal well in Mol.
-The International DHC+ Summer School also comprises networking activities such as dinners and group work to create connections between participants, facilitate exchange of knowledge and explore business opportunities for the future.
+These diverse lectures were combined with guided site visits to real installations, such as the newly developed district heating network Nieuw-Zuid Antwerp, the highly advanced 4th generation network Mijnwater in Heerlen, and the first deep geothermal well in Mol.
+The week in Belgium also comprised networking activities such as sightseeing, dinners, participants’ presentations and group work and allowed to create connections between participants, facilitate exchange of knowledge and explore business opportunities for the future.